 - Nerf Gun War Kid vs. Daddy!
 Protect the Fort!
 (February 2, 2017)

 In the early years, parents fell in love with Ryan because they could get a feel for new toys before deciding to buy them for their own children.
 Kids enjoyed having an online playdate with a relatable "friend."
 Retailers appreciated the boost in toy sales new Ryan's World uploads created.
 It was a win-win scenario for all parties involved.
 The channel's popularity soon exploded, and the rest is history.

-And now that Ryan has grown older (he's almost 9!), his content has also evolved to keep up with his audience.
+And now that Ryan has grown older, his content has also evolved to keep up with his audience.
 In an article entitled "Ryan is eight years old and for 3rd year in a row – He is a YouTube millionaire," Being Guru reflects how the channel has grown.
 "Now, the kid has matured his content from unboxing toys to conducting scientific experiments for kids.
 He also appears on Nickelodeon and has a deal with Hulu alongside introducing a line of more than 100 toys, clothing items, and lots more."